Economic Empowerment Must To Bring Transgender Community In Mainstream: Rani Khan - UrduPoint

 Economic Empowerment Must To Bring Transgender Community In Mainstream: Rani Khan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Apr, 2022 ) :Trans-social activist Rani Khan on Wednesday said economic empowerment of the transgender community, who were the most vulnerable human beings as they are not even socially accepted by their parents, was must to bring the transgender community in the national mainstream.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Apr, 2022 ) :Trans-social activist Rani Khan has said economic empowerment of the transgender community, who were the most vulnerable human beings as they are not even socially accepted by their parents, was must to bring the transgender community in the national mainstream.

 Neither they were provided equal rights, nor treated humanely by their kith and kin, and the very basic factor enforced them to indulge in unwanted professions that were socially and religiously forbidden such as begging, dancing and sex work, she said in exclusive talk with APP.